2016 State of the Nation Address (Philippines): Program

 President Duterte arrived at the Session Hall of the House of Representatives at 4:00pm (PST).
 After the President's arrival, Senate President Koko Pimentel and House Speaker Pantaleon Alvarez convened the joint session of both houses.
 The national anthem was sung by folk singer Bayang Barrios, followed by an interfaith unity prayer led by representatives from the Catholic Church, Protestants, Muslims and the Iglesia ni Cristo.

+President Rodrigo Duterte delivering his first State of the Nation Address at the Batasang Pambansa in Quezon City.

 The original speech of the president was intended to last for about 38 minutes, but due to additional ad libs of Duterte, the first State of the Nation Address ran for 1 hour and 33 minutes.

 After the joint session was adjourned, Militant groups who just finished a demonstration rally outside the Batasang Pambansa to show their support to the Duterte administration went on a meeting with President Duterte.

 Address content and delivery

 President Duterte began his first SONA by saying that he will not resort into fingerpointing against the past administration.